 President Trump has signed into law a relief package that will inject roughly $2 trillion into an economy reeling from the coronavirus pandemic.
 It will include direct payments for Americans and funding for states and businesses.

-The New York Times reports the bill will include $1,200 direct payments to Americans depending on their income levels and will encourage businesses that have temporarily closed to keep their workers employed.
+The New York Times reports the bill will encourage businesses that have temporarily closed to keep their workers employed.
 It will also expand unemployment insurance by 13 weeks and enhance benefits for four months, according to sources with knowledge of the bill.
 Additionally, it will provide unemployment benefits to gig workers and freelance workers.

 CFPB asks banks to work with coronavirus-affected consumers

 The Consumer Financial Protection Bureau on March 26 said it would be flexible with banks as they work with their customers during the coronavirus crisis.
 The CFPB is putting on hold some of the reporting that banks are required to provide the agency, including reporting related to credit card accounts.

 “As consumers seek temporary relief from lenders, the pandemic is impacting the operations of financial companies that are eager to help their customers during this unprecedented time,” CFPB Director Kathleen Kraninger said in a March 26 statement.
 “Our actions today are temporary and targeted to support consumers by allowing financial companies to focus their resources on assisting consumers.”

 The CFPB’s advisory comes as initial claims for unemployment insurance soared to 3.283 million for the week ending March 21.
 According to the Department of Labor, this is the highest level ever for this statistic, surpassing the previous high of 695,000 set in October 1982.
 The claims are up from 282,000 for the previous week, largely on account of the coronavirus-related layoff impact.